Graduate Scheme FAQs

 The amount of commitment and home study required should not be underestimated, especially after a full day’s work.
-We would recommend a minimum of at least 15 hours a week.
-However, assistance and encouragement is always available from your colleagues, who will be more than willing to help.
+We would recommend at least 15 hours a week.
+Assistance and encouragement is always available from your colleagues, who will be more than willing to help.

 I am an international student; can I apply?

 Applications from international students are accepted however, Dixon Wilson does not have sponsorship status.
-If a candidate applied and was successful through the recruitment process, we would then look to apply for a work permit or visa on an individual basis.
+If a candidate's application is successful, we would then look to apply for a work permit or visa on an individual basis.

 What training will I receive?

 Students benefit from a comprehensive training programme taught by leading commercial tutors, which is designed to enable students to pass the examinations first time.

 This involves initial tuition, followed by a Certificate level paper, which is set and marked by the Institute.
 Once you have passed the Certificate level paper, you will begin a further intensive course to prepare you for the corresponding Professional level paper.

 In addition, we have a unique in-house training programme which is designed to help students with their professional work and technical abilities.
 These are presented by both internal and external specialist tutors.